mathewgomas-alfred/mathewgomas.io/tutorials/krita-brush-tips/animated_brushes.rst

 .. meta::
    :description lang=en:
-        A brief explanation about animated brushes and how to use them
+        A brief explanation about animated brushes and how to use them.

 .. metadata-placeholder
    :authors: - Wolthera van Hövell tot Westerflier <griffinvalley@gmail.com>